Pumpkin Seeds: Is This Constantly Recommended Acne Food Worth The Hype?

 Conclusion

 Pumpkin seeds have a niche, albeit a mediocre one – as an alternative source of acne nutrients.
-For most acne patients they are unspectacular, but if you’re a member of the vegan sect then pumpkin seeds are excellent for getting your all-important zinc and glycine, without compromising your beliefs.
+For most acne patients they are unspectacular, but if you’re a member of the vegan sect, then pumpkin seeds are excellent for acquiring important zinc and glycine without compromising your beliefs.

 Additionally, their potential benefits for skin tone are very interesting.
 I will stay alert for new studies and update this page if necessary.